nestarz/esdev/README.md

 yarn add esdev -D
 ```

-- Default support to Typescript and JSX files.
+- Default support to Typescript, JSX and Vue files.
 Ready to use out-of-the-box.
 - Small footprint.
 Esdev only relies on **two** packages, `acorn` and `mime`, with `esbuild` as the default transformer.
 - No need to serve the `build` folder.
 Everything works from the root of your package and can be **served static**.
 - Extendable.
 Use your own transformers.
 Your own serve tool, your own minifier...
 No lock-in at all !